jedi-gg/swgoh.gg.public/README.md

 The site was started by [sanktanglia](https://github.com/sanktanglia) and [danpaulson](https://github.com/danpaulson).
 After the launch of mods, [scoot1585](https://github.com/scoot1585) and [drdemp72](https://github.com/drdemp72) joined the (unofficial) team.
 That is the team to this day.

+### Is there an official SWGOH.GG API?

+Currently there is no official API, though you may find some around the site that we use.
+Our intention is to release an API that can support third party sites, but there are some technical hurdles we need to overcome first.

 ### FAQ
 * **Can you add data for partial shard counts on Player's Units?**